Max-Ola/Tinder-Matching-Prediction/README.md

-Perfect!
-Here's a clean GitHub-style write-up you can drop into a `README.md` file for your Tinder Match Prediction project.
-It's written to showcase your skills, structure, and thought process to any recruiter, collaborator, or curious visitor.

----

 # 💘 Tinder Match Prediction using Machine Learning

 A fun and practical machine learning project that predicts whether two Tinder users will match based on their profile characteristics like age, interests, proximity, and perceived attractiveness.